 - Being overweight or physically inactive

-- Women who had gestational diabetes or have polycystic ovary syndrome
+- Women who had gestational diabetes or polycystic ovary syndrome

 - Eating too much-processed food, sugar, and soda

 - Being under high stress

-These factors increase your risks of becoming a prediabetic.
+These factors increase your risk of becoming a prediabetic.
 You need to take special care of your health if you are under any of the mentioned factors.

 Tests to diagnose prediabetes

 It is not possible to diagnose prediabetes with your health condition.
 Therefore, make sure you do not ignore the initial symptoms of diabetes.
 Your doctor will suggest you any of the following tests to diagnose prediabetes in case he/she notices symptoms of diabetes:

 - Oral glucose tolerance test: Oral glucose tolerance is the ability of your body to tolerate the consumed glucose.
 This test measures how your body is maintaining its blood sugar levels after consuming sugary solutions.
 In this test, there is a comparison of blood sugar levels before and after drinking the sugary solution.
 This test is common for diagnosing gestational diabetes.
 If you have prediabetes, your normal blood sugar levels will be 140-199 mg/dl.